MyLife-Services/mylife-documentation/alpha-team/MyLife-PRD.md

 2. **Apple Memoji/Animoji**
    - _Context:_ Provides users with customizable digital avatars for communication and entertainment.
    - _Impact:_ While primarily focused on social interaction, these avatars could evolve to capture personal stories and memories, encroaching on MyLife's domain.

+#### POTENTIAL COMPETITION FROM STARTUPS..- @Sheikita
+Memory Lane Games:
+Application: This startup uses GenAI to create personalized games for people with dementia.
+The games are designed to trigger positive memories and improve social interaction between patients and caregivers.
+Technology: They use AI to generate over 3,200 simple, engaging games tailored to each individual's memories and experiences, aiming to improve communication and happiness among users.
+Inqli:
+Application: Although not directly focused on memory preservation, Inqli's AI-powered knowledge-sharing platform connects users with people who have firsthand experience.
+This concept can be adapted to capture and share personal memories interactively.
+Technology: The platform leverages AI to match questions with relevant personal experiences, potentially preserving and sharing memories in a more engaging manner
+Silicon Intelligence:
+Application: This company specializes in developing AI chatbots that mirror deceased individuals using their appearance and voice.
+These AI-driven replicas, often referred to as 'deadbots,' are trained on vast language datasets to create digital likenesses of lost loved ones, offering companionship and aiding in the grieving process.
+Technology: Utilizes advanced generative AI technologies like Baidu's Ernie and OpenAI's ChatGPT to create lifelike avatars based on clients' narratives and memories.
+You, Only Virtual:
+Application: Founded by Justin Harrison, this startup creates chatbots modeled after deceased loved ones.
+The AI-driven chatbots can communicate with users through written chats or audio responses that mimic the deceased relative's voice, aiming to redefine how people deal with grief.
+Technology: Scans communication records such as text messages, emails, and phone calls to create a chatbot capable of generating original responses.
+The company plans to offer video-chat capability and augmented reality interactions in the future.
+Eternos.life:
+Application: This startup helps terminally ill individuals create digital replicas that capture their voice, personality, and memories.
+These digital personas allow family members to interact with the deceased's digital self after their passing.
+Technology: Integrates advanced technologies for data capture, transcription, and chat functionalities.
+The AI processes life stories and core values to generate responses, and future plans include integrating photographs and videos into a cloud-based platform

 #### Non-Permanent Cloud Storage